dajuly20/node-red-contrib-pylips-philips-tv-control/README.md

 # Node-red
 This is only a subflow which then calls the python script in pylips.
-So the rest of the readme is directly copied from [eslavnov/pylips](https://github.com/eslavnov/pylips)
+So the rest of the readme is directly copied from [eslavnov/pylips](https://github.com/eslavnov/pylips) on whose great work this project builts on top of.

 As for now, you will need to manually clone pylips into your home folder (~).
 Also for me the standart implementation did not work, this is why I forked the original and made some (for now quick an dirty) changes.